 Can agentic AI fix the network build problem?

-With labor shortages and chronic overruns plaguing broadband expansion, agentic AI is the new tool for discipline and timely execution
+With labor shortages and project overruns plaguing broadband construction, agentic AI is emerging as a tool for discipline and timely execution

-In a recent episode of The Ezra Klein Show, New York Times columnist Ezra Klein said, “I think that period in which we are always talking about the future, I think it’s over now.”
+In a recent episode of The Ezra Klein Show, the New York Times columnist said, “I think that period in which we are always talking about the future, I think it’s over now.”

 He was speaking in the context of AI.
 AI models that sound like science fiction in their ability to outperform humans, self-correct and self-improve, and do actual work that is useful and of value — are no longer a forward-looking vision.
-They’ve arrived under a new name: agentic AI.
+They’ve arrived, and they’ve a new name: agentic AI.

-Agentic AI heralds a new era of artificial intelligence in which experts believe the tech will finally catch up to its promises.
+Agentic AI rings a new era of artificial intelligence in which experts believe the tech will finally catch up to its promises.

 Motivators of adoption

-Stephen Rose, CEO of Render Networks, a major player in the space, says there are two major forces behind the transformation.
-While it is the natural curiosity around AI which gets companies started down the path, the first real catalyst is economic imperatives.
+Stephen Rose, CEO of Render Networks, a major player in the space, says there are two major forces behind this.
+While it is the natural curiosity around AI which gets companies started down the path, the real catalyst is economic imperatives.

 “The problem that you see today in the buildout of networks, 98% of them come in late or over budget or both.
 So there is a massive economic imperative,” he said.

-Alluding to Marc Ganzi’s keynote at Metro Connect USA earlier that day on data center infrastructure, he echoed that labor shortage is a major obstacle — and a big reason to consider AI.
+Alluding to Marc Ganzi’s keynote at Metro Connect USA earlier that day where this interview took place, he echoed that labor shortage remains a major constraint in construction — and that presents another big opening for AI.

-“Those labor shortages mean that you don’t have time and resources to redo things that you can get right the first time; so using AI and automation to ensure that there is a very simple but effective handover,” he said.
+“Those labor shortages mean that you don’t have time and resources to redo things that you can get right the first time; so using AI and automation ensures that there is a very simple but effective handover,” he said.

-Rose, who stepped into the position of CEO a year back, views agentic AI as a game changer that can modernize processes both in the field and in the back office.
+Rose, who stepped into the position of CEO a year back, views agentic AI as a game changer for modernizing construction processes both in the field and in the office.

-This is especially useful for making sense of fragmented data — quality of the soil, satellite imagery, build processes, etc. — coming in from various sources.
-Using AI’s pattern recognition and trend analysis capabilities, construction firms can move from data to insights much faster.
-Same goes for invoicing and auditing processes that have zero room for error.
+This is especially useful for making sense of fragmented data, such as quality of soil, satellite imagery, build processes, etc. coming in from various sources.
+Using AI’s pattern recognition and trend analysis capabilities, and the agents’ autonomy and speed, construction firms can move from data to insights much faster.
+Use cases also include processes like invoicing and auditing that demand speed with no room for error.

-Another use case, he highlighted, where different forms of AI can be used in concert to deliver better results is as-built diagrams.
-AI tools allows workers to record any adjustments or changes made to the build in real time for maximum precision.
+Another use case, Rose highlighted, where different forms of AI can be used in concert to deliver better results is reducing manual measurement time and human error in as-built diagrams.
+AI tools allow workers to record adjustments and changes made to a build in real time, ensuring greater accuracy and fewer reworks.

 “When you bring those things together, what you end up finding is that the accuracy of your completion process or your closeout process is far greater,” he said.

-Rose recommends a cohesive and consistent approach for achieving best results, “so you can ensure that you actually have an understanding of the state of the build at any time.”
+Rose recommends adopting a cohesive and consistent approach for achieving best results, which involves implementing AI in pre-construction, through the build process, and then at closeout, so as to ensure “that you actually have an understanding of the state of the build at any time.”

-But could such deep integration mean trouble for construction workers?
-Rose responded that contrarily, adoption of AI will release humans from the burden of standard supervision work, instead moving them into leadership roles that involve active thinking about the next problem rather than figuring out where the problem is.
+But could such deep integration of AI mean fewer jobs?
+Rose responded that, contrarily, adoption of AI will release humans from the burden of standard supervision work, instead moving them into leadership roles that involve actively thinking about the next problem rather than figuring out where the problem is.

 ABOUT AUTHOR